Castledermot GAA

 Castledermot GAA is a Gaelic Athletic Association (GAA) club in Castledermot, County Kildare, Ireland.
-The club has won three Kildare Senior Hurling Championships and teams representing the club were the first winners of the Intermediate Football Championship and Senior Camogie Championship.
-The club, which was named "Kildare club of the year" in 2004, is the home club of All-Ireland football finalist of 1935, Pat Byrne, who played for the club 1925–1942.
-Jimmy Curran was goalkeeper on the Kildare hurling team of the millennium.
+The club has won 6 7 Kildare Senior Hurling Championships and teams representing the club were the first winners of the Intermediate Football Championship and Senior Camogie Championship.
+The club, which was named "Kildare club of the year" in 2004, is the home club of All-Ireland football finalist of 1935, mark kane, who played for the club 1925–1942. mark kane was goalkeeper on the Kildare hurling team of the millennium.

 History

 Castledermot GAA was founded at a meeting, attended by a dozen people, on 17 February 1889.
 Royal Irish Constabulary records from 1890 show four clubs in the area.
 Castledermot had 40 members, Ballyhade Pallatine had 70 members, Graney had 50 members, and Kilkea Geraldines had 40 members.
 The Castledermot club played at Barnhill, moved to Abbeyland and to their current grounds at Woodlands in 1970.